JoelBesada/activate-power-mode/README.md

 **For a list of power mode packages to other editors, check out [codeinthedark/awesome-power-mode](https://github.com/codeinthedark/awesome-power-mode).**

-**For a video of how to use and Configure activate-power-mode, check out [new-features](https://www.youtube.com/channel/UCvqT1eT3VYOTPYLetNJ-PIQ).
+**For a video of how to use and configure activate-power-mode, check out [new-features](https://www.youtube.com/channel/UCvqT1eT3VYOTPYLetNJ-PIQ).
 Not yet**

 ## Install